 If you were implanted with a ParaGard IUD and the IUD broke, either while the copper IUD was implanted or when your doctor attempted to remove the ParaGard, you may have a legal claim.
-If you would like more information about your legal options, please give us a call at 800.887.8029 or fill out our free case review on the right.
+If you would like more information about your legal options, please give us a call at 800.887.8029 or fill out our free case review below.
 All consultations are free and confidential.

 The ParaGard IUD is a small, T-shaped device that is placed in the uterus to provide protection against pregnancy.
 The device was manufactured by Teva Pharmaceutical Industries until 2017; it is now manufactured by CooperSurgical.
 The manufacturers of the copper IUD promote it as a hormone-free alternative option for women who may have experienced side effects when using hormonal birth control.
 Instead of using hormones as the active agent, the Paragard device is made from polyethylene (plastic) that is in the shape of a “T” and wrapped in copper.
 The copper acts as the ingredient that prevents pregnancies.
 According to the product’s label, ParaGard IUDs are indicated for intrauterine contraception for up to 10 years.

 Women across the country who were implanted with ParaGard IUD’s have filed individual lawsuits alleging that the ParaGard IUDs are defective and can break when the device is removed.
 Women who experience breakage of the IUD may suffer from any of the following complications: